-1958 was the first year for the lavishly equipped Impala trim package.
+The 1958 Chevrolet Impala was notable for several reasons.
+It was an unusual one year only design that did not remotely resemble the designs that preceded or succeeded it.
+It also debuted several features including the model name “Impala”, the “quad” headlight design, new wrap around windshield and the 348-cubic inch V8 “Turbo-Thrust V8 Engine”.
+1958 was also the first year for the lavishly equipped Impala trim package.
 It was only available on the Bel Air in two body styles, convertible and sport coupe.
-The Impala script, insignia and crossed flag emblems on the front of the hood, ribbed body sill panels, large chrome air scoops ahead of the rear wheels on the fenders, a competition style deep two spoke steering wheel with Impala medallions, and Impala script on the dash along with six taillights gave it a luxuriously sporty look that was distinct from other Chevrolets.
+The Impala script, insignia and crossed flag emblems on the front of the hood, ribbed body sill panels, large chrome air scoops ahead of the rear wheels on the fenders, a competition style deep two spoke steering wheel with Impala medallions, and Impala script on the dash along with six taillights gave it a substantially luxurious sporty look that was distinct from other Chevrolets.
 A rear radio speaker grill was standard.
-New twin driving lights were a first as was the new wrap around windshield.

 Ken acquired this highly optioned and rare Impala Convertible in 2005 from Bill Oldenburg of Galena, IL.
-Bill did the complete restoration and for 3 years was his own personal car.
+Bill did the complete restoration and for 3 years it was his personal car.
+Bill bought the convertible in Catoosa Oklahoma in November of 1996.
 Ken heard about the car at a cruize night in Plainfield, IL from Carl Bryant who had a summer home in Galena and knew of the car.
 Ken got in touch with Bill and after three months of talking about a purchase (Bills main concern was what Ken was going to do with the car) Bill agreed to sell because Ken was going to keep it in his collection and show it.
 Parts for the ’58 convertibles are expensive and hard to find.
 Restoring one to the highest standards is a very costly labor of love.
 Thanks to Bill's extraordinary workmanship it is one of the best 1958 Impala's in the country.

 The public introduction of the Chevrolet “Impala” name actually took place in 1956 when the one-of-a-kind Impala show car debuted at the General Motors Motorama.
 The Impala was originally conceived as a Bel Air executive coupe.
 The sporty four-passenger coupe had a strong Corvette flavor and was referred to as the “Corvette Impala” in some of the motoring press of the time.